 Why don’t I just speak with a friend?

 At a basic level, saying things out loud to another person can feel totally different from thinking alone, and can be hugely relieving.
 So why not just speak with a partner, friend, parent, GP or clergyman?
 It’s fabulous if you do have someone like this in your life, and it can be hugely beneficial.
-In today’s digital era, we definitely need to be talking and listening more in our families and communities!
+In today’s digital era, we definitely need to be talking and listening more, face-to-face, within our families and communities!

 Professional therapy offers something different

 By committing to our own self-awareness, therapists aim to listen impartially with empathy and compassion, whilst paying attention to relevant underlying issues.
-A therapist can be trained to resist the inevitable psychological pressures that emerge when engaging at an emotionally-intimate level with another person.
+A therapist can be trained to understand and withstand the inevitable psychological pressures that emerge when engaging at an emotionally-intimate level with another person.
 Additionally the therapist will have no other role in your life, which can help you to feel more secure.

 Regular and contained therapy sessions open up a safe space to begin talking more openly about difficult or painful feelings, sometimes for the very first time.
 You can become more reflective, objective and start to feel understood.
 This in turn helps you to understand and accept yourself in a more complete way.
 We all have blind spots – especially about ourselves – and talking with a professionally trained therapist can help uncover and identify patterns of behaviour which may be unhelpful in your life or in your relationships.